igorpy1997/JSCourse/README.md

 #### switchCaseUsage
 - Rewrite given code using the switch...case construct

+### 3. Loops and Iterations

+Third topic covering JavaScript loops, iterations, and number processing.

+#### numberOutput
+- Display numbers from 20 to 30 with a step of 0.5 (20, 20.5, 21, 21.5, ...)

+#### currencyCalculation
+- One dollar costs 26 hryvnias.
+Display data with the calculated value of 10, 20, 30...
+100 dollars

+#### findNumbers
+- Given a whole number N (entered via prompt), display all whole numbers from 1 to 100 whose square does not exceed N

+#### isPrimeNumber
+- Given a whole number (entered via prompt), determine if it is prime (a prime number is greater than 1 and has no divisors other than 1 and itself)

 As the course progresses, more topics and labs will be added to this repository.